Observability for Amazon SageMaker

 Monitor Deepgram SageMaker Endpoints with Amazon CloudWatch metrics, container logs, and alarms.

 Amazon SageMaker publishes endpoint metrics and container logs to Amazon CloudWatch automatically.
-This page explains which metrics matter most for Deepgram workloads, how to access Deepgram container logs, and how to configure alarms that alert you before performance degrades.
+This page explains which metrics matter most for Deepgram workloads, how to monitor latency for streaming and pre-recorded traffic, how to enable per-instance enhanced metrics, how to access Deepgram container logs, and how to configure alarms that alert you before performance degrades.

 Before configuring observability, you must have a Deepgram SageMaker Endpoint deployed and running with status InService.
 See Deploy Deepgram on Amazon SageMaker for setup instructions.